VedantGirkar/WRANGLING_PROJECT/README.md

 ---

 # Conclusion
-This project successfully predicts Apple stock's next day high price and identifies key factors influencing market mood swings.
+This project successfully predicts Tesla stock's next day high price and identifies key factors influencing market mood swings.
 By combining technical indicators and sentiment analysis, the models provide actionable insights for investors.
 The use of interactive visualizations enhances the interpretability of results, making this project a valuable tool for stock market analysis.

 ---